Are you crazy like us and daring to take your baby (or babies, in our case) camping this summer?

 Depending on the age of your baby, there are quite a few things you can do while camping.
 Essentially, if he/she isn’t crawling yet you can strap him into a carrier and do about anything you would have done before bringing a baby camping.
 Exploring, hikes, board games, fishing from land, etc. Your baby will love experiencing these new adventures, activities, and scenery.

-If your baby is walking, there are toddler life-vests and you can certainly take them out into a raft, canoe, or boat.
+If your baby is walking, there are toddler life-vests they can wear and you can certainly take them out into a raft, canoe, or boat.
 Swimming in shallow water is also fun.
 Bring a strider bike or tricycle to begin that adventure around the campground.
 You can do simple arts and crafts with leaves and sticks, star gaze, and attend Junior Ranger programs put on by the campground.

 WHEN TO START CAMPING WITH YOUR BABY